GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 I refined the Excel dataset by organizing names and countries into separate columns and removing extraneous spaces and commas.
 Subsequently, I divided the data into distinct tables—such as cast, countries, description, and directors—linked by the show ID as the primary key.
 Refer to Netflix Project
 /DataImport_MySQLWorkbench folder to see resulting Excel sheets.

 Next, I imported this data onto MySQLWorkbench.
-When importing data from Excel, I ran into issue on MySQLWorkbench and figured out need to replace all blank cells with 'NULL'.

-I created new relational tables from the original tables by transforming the different columns of names, countries, etc. for each show into individual rows, creating a clearer and more detailed presentation of directors, cast, countries available, etc. per show.
-I did this by using UNION as shown in the examples below.
+I created new relational tables from the original tables by using UNION as shown in the examples below.
 Refer to Netflix Project/Creating Relational Database_SQL Code folder to see all SQL codes used to create these relational tables.

 Example using the cast table: